TypedIterator#

 dataset = ECGExampleData(data_path)

-for d, r in iterator.iterate(dataset):
+for d, r in qrs_iterator.iterate(dataset):

 r.r_peak_positions = QRSDetector().detect(d.data["ecg"], sampling_rate_hz=d.sampling_rate_hz).r_peak_positions_